landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 {{ resize_image(path="/img/yaesu/load_resource_decompiler_output.png", width=800, height=800, op="fit") }}

 We know where the data is loaded by the application, so now we need to see how it's used.
-Doing static analysis from this point may be more work than it's worth if the data is operated on later.
-To speed things up we're going to use a debugger's assistance.
+Doing static analysis from this point may be more work than it's worth if the data isn't operated on immediately.
+To speed things up I'm going to use a debugger's assistance.
 I used WinDbg's [Time Travel Debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) to record an execution trace of the updater while it updates my radio.
-TTD is an invaluable tool and I'd highly recommend using it when possible.
+TTD is an invaluable tool and I'd highly recommend using it when possible. [rr](https://rr-project.org/) is an alternative for non-Windows platforms.

 The decompiler output shows this function copies the `RES_UPDATE_INFO` resource to a dynamically allocated buffer.
-The `qmemcpy()` is inlined and represented by a `rep movsd` instruction in the disassembly, so we need to break at the `movsd` instruction and examine the `edi` register's (destination address) value.
-I set a breakpoint by typing `bp 0x406968` in the command window, letting the application run, and when it breaks we can see the `edi` register value is `0x2be5020`.
-We can now set a memory access breakpoint using `ba r4 0x2be5020` to see where this data is used next.
+The `qmemcpy()` is inlined and represented by a `rep movsd` instruction in the disassembly, so we need to break at this instruction and examine the `edi` register's (destination address) value.
+I set a breakpoint by typing `bp 0x406968` in the command window, allow the application to continue running, and when it breaks we can see the `edi` register value is `0x2be5020`.
+We can now set a memory access breakpoint at this address using `ba r4 0x2be5020` to break whenever this data is read.

 Our breakpoint is hit at `0x4047DC` -- back to the disassembler.
 In IDA you can press `G` and enter this address to jump to it.
 We're finally at what looks like the data processing function:

 {{ resize_image(path="/img/yaesu/deobfuscate_function.png", width=800, height=800, op="fit") }}

-The first 4 bytes of our data are used as a time value and formatted as a string with `%Y%m%d%H%M%S`.
-With this knowledge let's clean up the variables:
+We broke when dereferencing `v2` and IDA has automatically named the variable it's being assigned to as `Time`.
+The `Time` variable is passed to another function which formats it as a string with `%Y%m%d%H%M%S`.
+Let's clean up the variables to reflect what we know:

 ```c,linenos
 bool __thiscall sub_4047B0(char *this)